cozy/cozy.github.io/src/tutorials/data/queries.md

 The pagination consists of splitting the results in “pages”: if a query matches 100.000 documents, one can paginate it, for example by actually running 1000 queries returning 100 documents each.
 By doing so, the server only keeps 100 documents in memory for each query, and the client can control the data flow, for example, by implementing a “Load more” button that actually runs a paginated query and loads the 100 next documents.

-With mango queries, the recommanded method to paginate is through the `bookmark` parameter, that works exactly as it name suggests: it consists of a string returned by CouchDB that corresponds to the page position in the index.
+With mango queries, the recommended method to paginate is through the `bookmark` parameter, that works exactly as it name suggests: it consists of a string returned by CouchDB that corresponds to the page position in the index.
 Just like an actual bookmark is used to mark a particular page in a book.

 With cozy-client, we can use the  [`offsetBookmark`](https://docs.cozy.io/en/cozy-client/api/cozy-client/#querydefinitionoffsetbookmarkbookmark-querydefinition) method to paginate: